Open Topics

 For questions and answers a simple chatbot should be implemented by using a UI framework (e.g., [3]) or an existing chat UI (e.g., [5])

-How to build the knowledge graph requires first a literature research where different approaches should be evaluated, and one should be chosen or even a new one created (resp. adapted from an existing approach).
+How to build the knowledge graph requires first a literature research where different approaches should be evaluated.
+One, a mixture of multiple or even a new approach is created.
+For example, by incorporating LLMs.

 Recommended requirements: